 - Photo Gallery by 10Web

 - Photo Gallery by Supsystic

 - All-in-One Video Gallery

-Envira Gallery is a leading WordPress gallery plugin for images and videos, and is one of our top recommendations.
+Envira Gallery is a leading WordPress gallery plugin for images and videos.
 Its flexibility, customizable features, templates, and user-friendliness make it a standout option among hundreds of competitors.

 This freemium plugin is designed for both beginner and advanced WordPress site owners — for new users, the interface is based on a drag-and-drop system so creators can easily place images and adjust sizing without touching code.
 Envira Gallery also includes several mobile-friendly templates for free and even more in paid plans, so you won’t have to begin from scratch each time.

-Overall, Envira Gallery strikes a good balance between ultra-simple and advanced gallery plugins we’ll see later.
-However, it’s certainly not the cheapest option, making it best for businesses or sites that earn enough revenue to spend on image galleries.
+Overall, Envira Gallery strikes a good balance between simple and advanced gallery plugins.
+However, it’s certainly not the cheapest option, making it best for larger businesses or sites that can invest in image galleries.

 Like Envira Gallery, Modula is a freemium WordPress gallery plugin designed to be user-friendly and intuitive while still being flexible enough for experienced WordPress users and developers.